 What to avoid if your home has been damaged:

 - Avoid contractors who ask for a large deposit up front or bids that are remarkably low.
 This may indicate a willingness to cut corners or leave work unfinished.

 - Don’t pay a lot for temporary repairs unless authorized by your insurance adjuster.
 You could get stuck with the bill if the repairs are deemed excessive.

 - Don’t discard anything that is damaged until it has been examined by your adjuster.
 You could miss out on coverage for that item.

-If you’d like more information on how to protect your family and property from landslides, flood, high winds and snow storms contact the NW Insurance Council at (800) 664-4942.
+If you would like more information on how to protect your family and property from landslides, flood, high winds and snowstorms contact the NW Insurance Council at (800) 664-4942.

 View All Posts